gravity182/homeserver/Installation.md

 Available at `sonarr.<domain>.<tld>`.

 Sonarr is very similar to Radarr in terms of UI and capabilities.
 In fact, Radarr is a fork of Sonarr.
+So the instructions below are very similar.

 ### Hardlinks